timotholt/net40k/README.md

 ![All Tab](screenshots/AllTab.png)

-5. Join a game by clicking on the game you want to join.
+5. The game list...

 ![GamesList](screenshots/GamesList.png)

+List of all games on the MongoDb database.
 It refreshes every 5 seconds so you can open multiple windows with different accounts and see games from different accounts here.

+Games are persistents so logged off players still have games running on the server.
+The final product may take hours or days to finish a game.

 6. Each game as a row of icons which depends upon if you created the game or not.
 JOIN / WATCH / SETTINGS / DELETE